 He’s widely regarded as one of the best ultra-runners on the planet, having won some of the most gruelling ultra-races around.

 He’s also the holder of the fastest known ascent and descent of Matterhorn, Mont Blanc and Everest.

 So whether you’re attempting to break world records.

 Or looking to break your own records.

-Pushing limited can be a very powerful reason.
+Pushing limits can be a very powerful motivator.